FAQs About Dentures

 As your body ages, so do your teeth.
 Our natural teeth become more susceptible to decay and other dental health issues as we get older.
-Sometimes these dental health issues lead to extraction of your natural teeth.
-The Dentists at Beddington, we provide partial and complete dentures for our patients who have lost some or all of their teeth.
+Sometimes these dental health issues lead to the extraction of your natural teeth.
+Following this, your dentists can provide partial and complete dentures.

 Dentures are a type of prosthesis used to accommodate missing teeth.
 These devices are typically removable, but some are bonded or implanted.
 When all teeth are absent, complete dentures are used.
 When only some teeth are missing, partial dentures are used.
 Dentures may be for the maxillary arch, mandibular arch or both.

 Soreness at the corners of the mouth: If your dentures alter the way your mouth closes, saliva may gather in the corners of the lips.
 This moisture can, over time, lead to conditions or infections like cheilosis or stomatitis.
 Your dentist can best determine the cause of soreness and how to alleviate it.

 Irritation of the gums: Irritation can be caused by food particles rubbing against the gums after getting trapped under the dentures.
 Friction can lead to sores or bleeding, and if it’s persistent, you should see your dentist and rule out other possibilities.

 Slippage: If dentures fit appropriately, there should not be an issue with suction.
 As the mouth changes, the seal between the gums and the device may weaken.
 If your dentures are not adhering the way they once did, contact your dentist.

 - When there is difficulty eating due to missing teeth

 - To restore the appearance of the patient’s smile and overall facial structure